Highly Capable Programs

-Appeals of testing results can be made using our appeals form and should be sent to Beth Harrington, Assistant Director of Teaching, Learning & Curriculum.
+Appeals of testing results can be made using our appeals form and should be sent to Beth Harrington, Assistant Director of State & Federal Programs.

 Elementary school-based Hi-Cap programs for kindergarten through Grade 5 are designed to meet the needs of students who have exceptional ability by offering challenging and enriching learning experiences.
 This is provided through advanced content, interaction with intellectual peers and projects and activities that create a need for advanced organization and study skills.
 Teaching strategies emphasize problem-solving, critical thinking, creativity, and the development of research skills.

 The QUEST (Question to Understand, Endeavor, Seek, Triumph) program serves students in Grades 3-5 and is located at Lewis & Clark Elementary.
 Children who demonstrate exceptional ability, exceed grade level standards in literacy and math, demonstrate exceptional creativity, and possess strong motivation are good candidates for the QUEST program.